Buying real estate in Palembang?

 Which neighborhoods have the fastest-rising apartment prices in Palembang in 2026?

-investing in real estate in Palembang
+real estate market Palembang

 What extra costs will I pay on top of the apartment price in Palembang in 2026?